top of page

 Internal Family Systems (IFS)

-For instance, if you were deciding whether to go out to a party, you might have a part that says 'yes, let's go and have fun' and another that says 'no, stay inside and rest.'
-This phenomenon of multiplicity of the mind is normal and can be embraced as something that makes us remarkable human beings.
 In IFS, we recognise that all parts have good intentions, even if their external behaviours seem less than favourable such as addictive patterns or self criticism to name but a few parts that can be painful to exist alongside.
 By learning how these parts have acquired their various roles and allowing them to trust your 'Self' through connection, curiosity and releasing of burdens from the past, parts can begin to work together as a harmonious orchestra instead of in opposition to each other.

 In IFS we work under the premise that everyone also has a ‘Self’ that is akin to an inner healer that can support parts to return to their natural states of being before life events and traumas shaped them into their extreme roles.